 RCCB litigators are aggressive but thoughtful, and use litigation as a means to achieve a client’s business objective.
 We carefully tailor approach and strategy to translate litigation tactics into successful outcomes for our clients.
 RCCB’s lawyers are experienced litigators who work with both plaintiffs and defendants, from the initial pleading stage through trial, and, if needed, appeals.
 We have successfully represented clients in both federal and state courts nationwide.
 We also often counsel on alternative solutions to disputes, including mediation and arbitration.

-Our Litigation Group frequently works in conjunction with our tax, employment/benefits, real estate, banking and restructuring practices, allowing us to offer full-service support to clients on any ancillary issues.
+Our Litigation Group frequently works in conjunction with our corporate, tax, employment/benefits, real estate, banking, and restructuring practices, allowing us to offer full-service support to clients on any ancillary issues.

 ALTERNATIVE DISPUTE RESOLUTION

 Alternative dispute resolution (ADR) is best used when highly knowledgeable counsel knows how to manage the process to facilitate the clients' goals.
 Our deep experience in formulating procedures and utilizing our wide array of skills to alter the processes have resulted in substantial successes on behalf of our clients.
 Through a comprehensive case assessment, we analyze the strengths and weaknesses of the case to make informed choices in a wide array of complex commercial dispute matters in industries such as banking, real estate, and insurance.
 We also regularly handle RICO, civil rights, securities, and fraud matters.